RaniAgus/dds-2022/docs/soluciones/iteracion-2.md

     crearPrenda() {
         return new Prenda(
             // ...
-            this.tela != null ? this.tela : Tela.LISA,
+            this.material != null ? this.material : Material.LISA,
             // ...
         )
     }